 The car was rebranded in Kenwood colours for the 1989 season and Miedecke drove it until the Lakeside crash.

-He completed a new car in time for the ’89 endurance race season, also in Kenwood colours, and returned to racing, though will always remain lucky to have escaped from this serious accident that burnt the previous Sierra to a crisp.
+He returned to racing just a few months later in the brand new car that had been destined for Waldock, though will always remain lucky to have escaped from this serious accident that burnt his previous Sierra to a crisp.

-Keep checking back to the V8 Sleuth website in upcoming weeks for more APEX Replicas RIP Racers stories highlighting race cars from Australian motorsport history that have met their demise.
+Keep checking back to the V8 Sleuth website in upcoming weeks for more RIP Racers stories highlighting race cars from Australian motorsport history that have met their demise.